roman-milk/roman-milk.github.io/rob-and-lori.md

  "Good answer, especially that "good thing" part."

  As I circulated and socialized I kept an eye on Lori and every time it looked like she was going to head my way I got back to Sue so Lori would stay clear.
-Report_Story #2